ZeroX29a/pynq_ws2812b_v1/README.md

-# WS2812b or Neopixel Driver for PYNQ-Z2
+# WS2812b or Neopixel Driver for PYNQ-Z2 [Issues Present]
 ## An implementation of NeoPxl driver
 Finally a dynamic controller which is easy to implement and use.